-- The Spouse Tuition Assistance Program (STAP) offers partial tuition assistance (50 percent of course tuition with a maximum of $1,500 per academic year) to spouses of active-duty servicemembers stationed overseas.
+- The General George S. Brown Spouse Tuition Assistance Program (STAP) offers partial tuition assistance (50 percent of course tuition with a maximum of $1,500 per academic year) to spouses of active-duty Air Force members stationed overseas.

-- The General Henry H. Arnold Education Grant Program provides $1,500 in grants to selected children of active duty service members and Navy spouses stationed overseas.
+- The General Henry H. Arnold Education Grant Program provides $1,500 in grants to selected children of active duty Air Force members and spouses stationed overseas through the Air Force Aid Society.
 To qualify, the spouse must be a full- or part-time student studying for a vocational certificate, undergraduate degree or graduate degree.
 The funds granted range from $1,500 a year for an undergraduate degree to $1,750 a year for a graduate degree.